robvdw/Digital-Humans/README.md

 ***********

 # Goal & Aims
 This Do-It-Yourself (DIY) course is designed to provide a basic grounding of AI based on Data Science principles & practices.
 In doing so, we provide hands-on experience with cloud computing by providing acces to the [LISA-cluster](https://www.surf.nl/files/2019-03/lisa-compute-cluster.pdf) from the Dutch national compute center SURFsara.
 That is students get access to data Science coding tools via the [JupyterHub for Education service](https://servicedesk.surf.nl/wiki/display/WIKI/JupyterHub+for+education) of [SURF.nl](https://servicedesk.surf.nl/wiki/).
+The details of this [Digital Competence Centre (DCC) pilot project](https://www.surf.nl/digital-competence-center-voor-praktijkgericht-onderzoek) are publisized on [Researchgate](http://dx.doi.org/10.13140/RG.2.2.25781.55526).
 The aim is to equip students with the Data Science skills and neuroscience principles in order to complete basic AI-modeling scenario's covering NLP, CV and RL.

 ### AI APPLICATION DOMAINS